nchenderson/elements-nonpar-stat/docs/03-rankstatLatex.md

 ### Definition

-* The Wilcoxon rank sum statistic is an example of a statistic from a more general class of rank statistics.
+* The Wilcoxon rank sum statistic is an example of a statistic that belongs to a more general class of rank statistics.

 * This is the class of **linear rank statistics**.